meshplay/meshplay/docs/pages/project/contributing/contributing-model-relationships.md

 title: Contributing to Model Relationships
 permalink: project/contributing/contributing-relationships
 redirect_from: project/contributing/contributing-relationships/
-abstract: How to contribute to Meshery Models Relationships, Policies...
+abstract: How to contribute to Meshplay Models Relationships, Policies...
 language: en
 type: project
 category: contributing
 list: include
 ---

-[Relationships](/concepts/logical/relationships) within [Models](/concepts/logical/models) play a crucial role in establishing concrete visualisations of efficient data flow between different components of Meshery.
+[Relationships](/concepts/logical/relationships) within [Models](/concepts/logical/models) play a crucial role in establishing concrete visualisations of efficient data flow between different components of Meshplay.
 These are used to classify the nature of interaction between one or more interconnected [Components](/concepts/logical/components).

 ## Overview of Steps to Create Relationships